 In everyday life…

-Express yourself fully
+Life lesson 1: Express yourself fully

 It is ironical how we wear masks to blend into the flavour of the day, the fashion of the season, the very world we build to protect us.
 These masks stop us from expressing who we truly are, from the skin we live in, to the things we say and the way we speak.
 There are rules embedded in the fabric of society that influence presumptions such as soft-speaking being a token of people’s gentleness.
-There are individual preferences disguised as tribal to universal facts depending on how many one can get to bend under the whim of their fashion, such as thinness is a sign of beauty.
+There are individual preferences disguised as tribal to universal facts depending on how many one can get to bend under the whim of their fashion, such as thinness or symmetry being signs of beauty.
 Such preconceptions do not only limit our potential and our possibilities as individual humans, they deprive the world from our unique print, the rainbow from our unique colour and thereby the final light from its complete truth.

 Expression is so very important for our individual growth and for our contribution to the bigger picture.
-It allows us to make sense of whom we are and to learn to be the best we can be for ourselves and the people around us.
+It allows us to make sense of who we are and to learn to be the best we can be for ourselves and the people around us.
 By knowing itself and the rules around, it knows the boundaries that its freedom must have to not harm its surroundings.
 It grows in confidence and exercises creativity.
 It runs away from lies.
 Its sense of humour cannot shy away from the fun and comedy of its full expression, a medicinal secret that cartoons have long understood and shown the full extent of.
 Even the main character in the movie The mask, interpreted by Jim Carey had to be “cartoonised” to reflect the extent of his emotions.
 The only way to live a positive life, is to not let such beauty in your true personality choke at your throat but rather to let it out and discover and nurture the treasures and creative nuggets that we are made of.

 Stride over and defy the natural perception of reality boundaries that limits us